DmitriyRelkin/TaskProject/README.md

 ## 1.Launch of the project

 After downloading the project
-Need to install dependencies, you need to run gulp by typing in the console, command **bower i && npm i** at the terminal in the directory with the project.
+Need to install dependencies, by typing in the console, command **bower i && npm i** at the terminal in the directory with the project.

 **Unable to find a suitable version for angular, please choose one by typing one of the numbers below:**